Building a Crowdfunding Smart Contract

 :

 .
 You can set any version you like, just make sure it has 3 numbers separated by dots.
-It's a requirement. - This package has dependencies.
-It will require other packages.
-Since you're writing a Rust smart contract for the MultiversX Network, you'll need a few special and very helpful packages, developed by MultiversX.
+It is a requirement.
+Thepublish

-, but it can be easier organizing your code when the main code files bear the names of the contracts. - The resulting binary will be named
+, but it can be easier to organize your code when the main code files bear the names of the contracts;- This project has

 crowdfunding